 - (1) Directors and Standing Audit & Supervisory Board Members are required to attend a third-party-hosted training program upon their appointment, to deepen their understanding of their respective duties and responsibilities, and corporate governance.
-The cost of attending this training is borne by the Company. - (2) Opportunities for briefings and question-and-answer sessions concerning the status of corporate governance, transitional management changes, management issues, and progress under the Medium-Term Management Plan, etc., are provided to the candidates for Outside Directors and Outside Audit & Supervisory Board Members before their appointment to help them gain an overall understanding of the present situation and awareness of issues. - (3) All Directors and Audit & Supervisory Board Members attend the Management Discussion meeting held after meetings of the Board of Directors, and the Executive Discussion meeting held more than once a year.
+The cost of attending this training is borne by the Company. - (2) Opportunities for briefings and question-and-answer sessions concerning the status of corporate governance, trends in management, management issues, progress of the Medium-Term Management Plan, and other topics, are provided to candidates for Outside Directors and Outside Audit & Supervisory Board Members before their appointment to help them gain an understanding of the present situation regarding management and an awareness of issues.
+Then, after they have been appointed, they are given tours of worksites, including overseas bases, in order to deepen their understanding of the current situation regarding the Company and the Company's customers. - (3) All Directors and Audit & Supervisory Board Members attend the Management Discussion meeting held after meetings of the Board of Directors, and the Executive Discussion meeting held more than once a year.
 These committees provide opportunities to openly discuss and exchange opinions and information on Yamaha Motor's medium- to long-term management strategies and important management issues, through which they can mutually sharpen the management sense.